aero-dev-x/ltv-seller-app/README.md

    - Verify PostgreSQL is running
    - Confirm database credentials in `application.properties`
    - Ensure the database and user exist (see setup steps)
+   - If you get "permission denied for schema public" errors, run: `psql -d demo_db -U demo_user -c "GRANT CREATE ON SCHEMA public TO demo_user;"`

 3. **No Data Displayed**
    - Verify seed data was loaded: `psql -d demo_db -U demo_user -f backend/sellers.sql`
-   - The application expects merchant IDs 1-3 (see `frontend/src/api/services/merchantDataService.js`)
+   - The application expects seller IDs 1-3 (see `frontend/src/api/services/sellerDataService.js`)

 4. **Cache Not Working**
    - Check that `@EnableCaching` is present in `BackendApiApplication.java`